Santa Claus parade: Notable parades

 Also in 1924, the J. L. Hudson Company staged its first Thanksgiving Parade in Detroit, Michigan.
 Among the early features were large papier-mâché heads similar to those seen by Hudson's display director, Charles Wendel, on a recent trip to Viareggio, Italy.
 The heads continue to be a feature in the annual event.
 Hudson's sponsored the parade until 1979 when it was turned over to a non-profit group.
 In 1983, it became the Michigan Thanksgiving Parade and is currently known as America's Thanksgiving Parade.

 Grand Rapids, Michigan's annual Santa Claus parade, known today as the Art Van Santa Parade, made history in 1971 when it became the first parade to end with the arrival of an African-American Santa Claus.

-The Hollywood Christmas Parade (formerly The Santa Claus Lane Parade) in Southern California is a seasonal tradition that somewhat competes with the Rose Parade and the Doo Dah Parade.
-Gene Autry wrote the well known Christmas song "Here Comes Santa Claus (Right Down Santa Claus Lane)." after hearing children on the Santa Claus Lane Parade route yelling "Here Comes Santa Claus!" upon glimpsing Santa in the distance.
+The Hollywood Christmas Parade (formerly The Santa Claus Lane Parade) in Southern California is a seasonal tradition that somewhat competes with the Tournament of Roses Parade and the Doo Dah Parade.
+Gene Autry wrote the well known Christmas song "Here Comes Santa Claus" after hearing children on the Santa Claus Lane Parade route yelling "Here Comes Santa Claus!" upon glimpsing Santa in the distance.

 As part of its citywide Christmas celebrations, known as Gran Festival Navideño, Mexico City holds a parade on Eje Central.
 The 2011 version featured mobile machines that blew artificial snow on participants and spectators.
 This parade has been telecast on the Televisa and Azteca networks, with Televisa's coverage being the official coverage and being the most-widely aired coverage, being broadcast in other Spanish-speaking countries and on Galavision in the United States.

-Elsewhere, especially in Commonwealth countries outside Canada, Santa Claus parades are usually known as Christmas pageants.
+Elsewhere, especially in Commonwealth countries outside Canada, Santa Claus parades are sometimes known as Christmas pageants.
 The largest is the Adelaide Christmas Pageant, which was begun in 1933 and is held annually in November.
+In New Zealand most main centres have a Santa Parade, with many held since the early 20th century.
+Early New Zealand parades often had Santa arrive by unusual means, including on an elephant, by plane, and by parachute.